 Master of Public Administration (M.P.A.)

-The MPA program has two components.
+The program has two components.
 The first component requires seven core courses that provide a student with the basic concepts and methods of public administration.
 The courses offer an experiential learning opportunity in the community as well as an examination of quantitative tools for policy analysis that leads to a capstone project.
 The second component requires the completion of five elective courses, all suited to the student’s career interests or particular substantive area.

 Upon completing the program of study in Public Administration, students will:

-• Lead and manage nonprofit and public sector initiatives.
+- Lead and manage nonprofit and public sector initiatives.

-• Participate and contribute to the policy process.
+- Participate and contribute to the policy process.

-• Analyze, synthesize, think critically, solve problems and make decisions.
+- Analyze, synthesize, think critically, solve problems and make decisions.

-• Articulate and apply a public service perspective.
+- Articulate and apply a public service perspective.

-• Communicate and interact productively with a diverse and changing workforce and citizenry.
+- Communicate and interact productively with a diverse and changing workforce and citizenry.

 Admission Requirements

-• Bachelor’s degree from a nationally or regionally accredited institution approved by the U.S. Department of Education (USDE) or the Council for Higher Education Accreditation (CHEA).
+- Bachelor’s degree from an accredited institution approved by the U.S. Department of Education (USDE) or the Council for Higher Education Accreditation (CHEA).

-• Minimum cumulative grade point average of 3.0.*
+- Minimum cumulative grade point average (GPA) of 3.0.*

-• An essay (of 500-600 words, double-spaced) on their professional career interests, reasons for entering the program and expectations of the program.
+- An essay (of 500-600 words, double-spaced) on their professional career interests, reasons for entering the program and expectations of the program.

-• Two letters of recommendation from former professors or professional associates.
+- Two letters of recommendation from former professors or professional associates.

 Transfer Credits

-Albertus Magnus College will accept a maximum of 6 graduate hours from nationally or regionally accredited institutions approved by the U.S. Department of Education (USDE) or the Council for Higher Education Accreditation (CHEA) toward satisfying the program requirements.
+Albertus Magnus College will accept a maximum of 6 graduate hours from accredited institutions approved by the U.S. Department of Education (USDE) or the Council for Higher Education Accreditation (CHEA) toward satisfying the program requirements.
 Such credits must have been completed prior to entrance into the program and must satisfy degree requirements.
 Transfer credits must have been completed with a minimum grade of 3.0 within the last five years.
 Transfer credits will be considered on an individual basis.
 Students must submit an official transcript showing proof of completion of the course(s) to be transferred.
 All requests to transfer credits must be completed prior to starting the program.
-Internal transfer students from other Albertus graduate programs must complete at least 50% of their requirements (18 credits) in the Albertus M.P.A. program.
+Internal transfer students from other Albertus graduate programs must complete at least 50% of their requirements (15 credits) in the Albertus MPA program.

 Tuition and Fees

-• Application Fee: $50.00
+- Application Fee: $50.00

-• Tutorial Surcharge: $500.00 (for student requested tutorial)
+- Tutorial Surcharge: $500.00 (for student requested tutorial)

-• Thesis Continuation Fee: $250.00 per registration period (within seven years of matriculation) until completion of the thesis.
+- Thesis Continuation Fee: $250.00 per registration period (within seven years of matriculation) until completion of the thesis.

 Fees and rates are subject to change.